WinzarH/LikertMakeR/README.md

   *  ___seed___: optional seed for reproducibility

 ___LikertMakeR___ offers two different functions for synthesising a rating scale:
-  *  ___lbeta___ draws a random sample from a scaled Beta distribution.
+  *  ___lfast___ draws a random sample from a scaled _Beta_ distribution.
 It is very fast but gives no guarantee that the mean and standard deviation are exact.
 Recommended for relatively large sample sizes.

   > ###### Example
   > a five-item, seven-point Likert scale